 Thanks Liz!

 I'm all for big flavors with minimal effort and had not thought of using harissa.
-Also liking the addition of raisins and almonds!
 Yum!

 Thanks Susan - minimal effort but tasty is always good, and this fits the bill!